Judaism and Mormonism: The LDS Church and the State of Israel

 The LDS Church has at least three congregations in Israel: the Jerusalem Branch in Jerusalem, a branch in Tel Aviv, a branch in Be'er Sheva, (and formerly: the Galilee Branch in Tiberias).
 There are also branches in nearby Amman and Beirut.
 Latter-day Saints in Israel hold their worship services on Saturday, the Jewish Sabbath.

 "Missionaries are allowed to proselytize, although the LDS Church voluntarily refrains from proselytizing under an agreement with the Government."

 Brigham Young University (BYU) has a study center in Jerusalem that is active in research and cultural activities (e.g., classical music concerts).
-Its creation was initially protested by Haredi Jewish groups which claimed, despite reassurances from the church that it would not be a center of proselytizing activities.
+Its creation was initially protested by Haredi Jewish groups which claimed, despite reassurances from the church, that it would be a center of proselytizing activities.
 BYU was allowed to open the center in Jerusalem only after promising the mayor that no proselytizing would take place and that all students would be foreigners.
 The courses at the center, attracting students from BYU and other institutions of higher learning in the US who wanted to do credit coursework in Israel, have previously been temporarily suspended due to security concerns.